-(1) For purposes of this regulation -

-"consular officer" means any person, including the head of a consular post, entrusted in that capacity with the exercise of consular functions;

-"diplomatic agent" means the head of the mission or a member of the diplomatic staff of the mission;

-"members of the consular post" means consular officers, consular employees and members of the service staff;

-"members of the mission" means the head of the mission and the members of the staff of the mission;

-"members of the staff of the mission" means the members of the diplomatic staff, of the administrative and technical staff and of the service staff of the mission.
+- (1) For purposes of this regulation - - "consular officer" means any person, including the head of a consular post, entrusted in that capacity with the exercise of consular functions; - "diplomatic agent" means the head of the mission or a member of the diplomatic staff of the mission; - "members of the consular post" means consular officers, consular employees and members of the service staff; - "members of the mission" means the head of the mission and the members of the staff of the mission; - "members of the staff of the mission" means the members of the diplomatic staff, of the administrative and technical staff and of the service staff of the mission.

-[Please note: numbering as in original]
+[There is no subregulation numbered as subregulation (2) in the Government Gazette.]